 I’m so happy its finally this month.
-While I’m a writer 365 days a year, I like NaNo because it gives me the motivation to stop procrastinating on Tumblr or Netflix and sit down and write my novel.
+While I’m a writer 365 days a year, treatment I like NaNo because it gives me the motivation to stop procrastinating on Tumblr or Netflix and sit down and write my novel.
 It gets my butt in gear basically.

 So I’m really happy its here and I’m really excited to be participating today.

-For those of you that don’t know much about NaNoWriMo (or National Novel Writing Month), you can refer to my kickoff post for the month here :) I’ll be talking about my novel, my progress, writing in general and more all month long and I have a special post coming November 8th filled with writing advice from some seriously amazing YA authors.
+For those of you that don’t know much about NaNoWriMo (or National Novel Writing Month), doctor you can refer to my kickoff post for the month here :) I’ll be talking about my novel, my progress, writing in general and more all month long and I have a special post coming November 8th filled with writing advice from some seriously amazing YA authors.